-A Surprisingly Diverse Range Of Wrecks To Dive Around Phuket
+A Surprisingly Diverse Range Of Wrecks For Diving Around Phuket

 The King Cruiser Wreck

-Our premier Phuket wreck, it’s the oldest of our recreational diving wrecks and very much worth a visit for all experienced divers.
+Our premier wreck for diving in Phuket.
+It’s the oldest of our recreational diving wrecks and very much worth a visit for all experienced divers.
 The bottom of the wreck is over 30m deep and recommended only for Advance Open Water divers and above.
 You can read an in-depth description of this fantastic dive site here.

-An old steel hulled liveaboard was purposely sunk in 2009 in an effort to take some pressure of the reefs at Racha Yai after the tsunami damage.
-The bottom of the wreck is at 22m and the top at 14m, it’s not a large wreck but it’s fun for all levels of divers.
-The usually clear water at Racha Yai makes it an easy wreck to navigate and what ever is lurking inside can be easily spotted through the large openings.
+An old steel hulled liveaboard that was purposely sunk in 2009.
+The idea was to take some pressure off the reefs at Racha Yai after the tsunami damage.
+The bottom of the wreck is at 22m and the top at 14m.
+It’s not a large wreck but it’s fun for all levels of divers.
+The usually clear water at Racha Yai makes it an easy wreck to navigate.
+What ever is lurking inside can be easily spotted through the large openings.

-Batfish, lionfish and boxfish are almost always hanging around on the main deck area and the wreck does occasionally through up some surprise sightings; harlequin shrimp, jenkins whiprays and some very large barracuda can occasionally be spotted.
+Batfish, lionfish and boxfish are almost always hanging around on the main deck area.
+The wreck does occasionally through up some surprise sightings; harlequin shrimp, jenkins whiprays and some very large barracuda can occasionally be spotted.

 The Andaman Eagle

-One part of the wreck is a cleaning station and is full of durban dancing shrimp, boxer shrimp, blue streak cleaner wrasse and occasionally pacific skunk shrimp.
-Large moray eels, lionfish, reef stonefish and sometimes freckled frogfish all make the Andaman Eagle home, if your NDL allows it’s worth taking a quick look to see what special animals might be around.
+One part of the wreck is a cleaning station and is full of ocean janitors.
+Durban dancing shrimp, boxer shrimp, blue streak cleaner wrasse and occasionally pacific skunk shrimp.
+Large moray eels, lionfish, reef stonefish and sometimes freckled frogfish all make the Andaman Eagle home.
+If your NDL allows it’s worth taking a quick look to see what special animals might be around.

 A bathtub race to the bottom was arranged to celebrate the new artificial reef and the chosen chariots are scattered around the wreck.